ZakharovOpen/ApiPyrus/README.md

  PyrusTask updatedTask = new UpdateTaskByForm(12345).UpdateField(new ValueField(5, new ValueChoice(2))).AddText("Text").Send(apiClient);
 ```
 ## Field
+Field value can be differents objects, details https://pyrus.com/en/help/api/fields.
-The field has the following methods:
+The field has the following methods to get it:
 ```C#
 public T GetValue<T>() where T : IValue public IValue GetValueObject()